“Failure isn’t the opposite of success. It’s part of success.” – Ariana Huffington

 Kids, who learn an incredible amount each and every day, inevitably face many failures.
 This is why failure and their interpretation of it need to be handled carefully.

-Failure can help in reconfiguring expectations, promote the needed motivation and curiosity to try again, and lead to performance success.
+Failure helps to reconfigure expectations.
+It promotes the needed motivation and curiosity to try again, which then leads to performance success.

 One of the most important things to teach your child is that failure does not mean they’ve reached the end of the road and that they should give up.